nextthingco/docs/Gadget-docs/source/includes/_intro.md

 <span style="font-size: 36px">&#128226;</span>Welcome to the **developer preview** of Gadget, a suite of tools for developing, deploying, and distributing your applications to C.H.I.P.
 Pro.

 <aside class="notice">
-Gadget is an open source and being actively developed, and we want to know what you think about it.
+Gadget is open source and being actively developed, and we want to know what you think about it.
 The best way to leave us feedback is to use the **developer preview category** in the forum and to submit pull requests to the repos: GadgetOS repo & GadgetCLI repo.
 </aside>